-Students will be placed in a tutor group within a Faculty system, allowing students to feel part of a small school set up within the bigger Academy framework and ensuring they feel safe, are happy and valued as individuals.
-Each of the three Faculties; Engagement, Self-Worth and Purpose are led by an Assistant Principal and a Progress Leader.
-The Progress Leader and tutor will know each student well and will be the first point of contact.
-We will provide parents and carers with regular updates each term on students' academic attainment, progress and attitude to learning, ensuring that as a parent or carer you are fully informed of your child's progress.
+Pupils will be placed in a tutor group within a faculty system, allowing pupils to feel part of a small school set up within the bigger academy framework and ensuring they feel safe, are happy and valued as individuals.
+Each of the three faculties - Engagement, Self-Worth and Purpose - are led by an Assistant Principal and a Progress Leader.
+The Progress Leader and tutor will know each pupil well and will be the first point of contact.
+We will provide parents and carers with regular updates each term on pupils' academic attainment, progress and attitude to learning, ensuring that as a parent or carer you are fully informed of your child's progress.

-We believe that all students should have the opportunity to participate in extra-curricular activities and as such we offer a wide range of fun and engaging activities.
-We aim to develop the element of competition across the Faculty system and expect all students to take part and represent their Faculty.
+We believe that all pupils should have the opportunity to participate in extra-curricular activities and as such we offer a wide range of fun and engaging activities.
+We aim to develop the element of competition across the faculty system and expect all pupils to take part and represent their Faculty.